kayaei/pands-project/README.md

 ##### ii.
 Boxplot Grouped

-The purpose of this Boxplot is to plot Iris dataset on 4 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virnigica* treated seperately with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*.
-This results in having 4 seperate graphs with each containing 3 boxplots so a total of 12 individual boxplots altogether.
+The purpose of this Boxplot is to plot Iris dataset on 4 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virginica* treated separately with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*.
+This results in having 4 separate graphs with each containing 3 boxplots so a total of 12 individual boxplots altogether.
 Here is the *Boxplot-Grouped* python script;

 ```python
 # Etem Kaya 09-Apr-2019